rinigus/pkg-mapbox-gl-native/README.md

 For Sailfish, see OBS for example use.
 For Linux dekstop, instructions are below.

+This branch uses regular Qt HTTP client, as opposed to `sfos` branch which is based on curl.

 ## Requirements

 This package requires C++14 compiler, see Mapbox GL Native